Nightscapes of Acadia

 Overview

-Join photographers John K. Putnam and Nathaniel Child June 29 – July 3, 2024, on an out-of-this-world night sky photography workshop featuring the epic landscapes and incredibly dark skies of Acadia National Park.
+Join Acadia’s night-sky master, Nathaniel Child, on an out-of-this-world photography workshop featuring the epic landscapes and incredibly dark skies of Acadia National Park.
 We will be spending four nights under the stars at some of Acadia’s most iconic locations, where you’ll be photographing the Milky Way, creating star trails, and learning how to capture pinpoint-sharp stars.
 You’ll also learn how to blend in foregrounds to your night sky images and stack multiple files together to reduce noise.
 In this workshop, you’ll learn how to take your nightscapes to the next level!
-As a bonus, we’ve scheduled this workshop as close to Acadia’s peak season for fireflies as possible!
-We will take every opportunity to include these bioluminescent bugs in our images!

-Day 1: 12:00 PM – Meet at the studio for a meet and greet lunch followed by lectures and editing demonstrations.
-You will also be provided with image files to practice blending and stacking techniques.
+1:00 PM – Meet in the classroom for the opening presentation.
+You will be provided with image files to practice blending and stacking techniques.
 4:00 PM – Break for dinner.
 6:30 PM – Meet on location for a sunset shoot followed by night sky photography, likely wrapping up around 1:00 AM.

-Day 4: 11:00 AM – Meet at the studio for one-on-one editing plus group image reviews.
+11:00 AM – Meet at the studio for editing and group image reviews.
 4:00 PM – Break for dinner.
 6:30 PM – Meet on location for a sunset shoot followed by night sky photography, likely wrapping up around 1:00 AM.

 Do I need a lot of experience or expensive gear to take this workshop?